ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 - **Article Info Title**.
 Displays the word *Details* on top of the article information block.
 - **Category**.
 Show the Article's Category Title.
   - **Link Category**.
-Show the title as a link to that Category.Note:
+Show the title as a link to that Category.
+Note:
-    You can set this to be either a blog or list layout with the Choose a Layout option in the Category Tab.
+    This can be set to either a blog or a list layout with the *Choose a Layout* option in the Category tab.
 - **Parent Category**.
 Show the Article's Parent Category Title.
   - **Link Parent Category**.
-Show the title as a link to that Category.Note: You can set this to be either a blog or list layout with the Choose a Layout option in the Category Tab.
+Show the title as a link to that Category.
+Note: This can be set either a blog or a list layout with the *Choose a Layout* option in the Category tab.
 - **Associations**.
 Show the associated flags or Language Code.
   Multilingual only.
   - **Use Image Flags**.
-Display language choice as image flags is Associations is set to *Show*.
+Display language choice as image flags if Associations is set to *Show*.
 - **Author**.
 Show the author of the Article.
   - **Link to Author's Contact Page**.
-Show it as a link to a Contact layout for that author.Note: The author must be set up as a Contact.
+Show it as a link to a Contact layout for that author.
+Note: The author must be set up as a Contact.
-    Also, a link will not show if there is an Author Alias value for the article.
+    Also, a link will not show if there is an Author Alias value for the contact.
 - **Create Date**.
 Show the Article's create date.
 - **Modify Date**.
 Show the Article's modify date.
 - **Publish Date**.
 Show the Article's start publishing date.
 - **Navigation**.
-Show a navigation link 'Prev' or 'Next' when you drill down to the article.
+Show a navigation link *Prev* or *Next*.
 - **"Read More" Link**.
 Show the Read More link to link from the part of the article before the Read More break to the rest of the Article.
 - **Read More with Title**.